GerritKool/LEDitor/README.md

 ### Brainwaves that need to be converted to code:
-* Optimize undo to store not only colors, but parameters also.
-* Make it possible to use animations as (semi) screensavers.
+* Make it possible to use animations as (semi?) screensavers.
-* Add flow cards to use individual leds as status indicators / to inform the user.
+* Add flow cards to use individual leds as status indicators, for example to indicate whether certain people or pets are present.
 * Add flow cards to select a random animation and/or sequence of animations.
-Preferably with in-card settings.
+Preferably with some in-card settings.
+* Make LEDitor resize with Homey Desktop / Browser window.
 * Create a special generator with sweeping lines, sine waves, blinking leds and more party stuf.
 * Think about 'Dummy-TV' function with random selected 'movie light' effects like passing cars by night, zooming and panning colors, incidental flashes, lightning, explosions etc.

 ## What happened so far...
+### v0.3.1
+* Updated to Homey Apps SDK v2.
+Homey v1.5.0 or later is required!
+* Optimized Undo/Redo to include FPS, VFPS, RPM and the animation name.
+* Optimized HSB 1 and HSB 2 fills to show two different gradients when color hues are exactly 180 degrees apart (complementary colors).
+* Added gradient type selection (HSB 1, HSB 2, RGB) to the generators.
+* Added setting to select a pallet color, a color preference or a standard color with 1 mouse click.
+* Added some missing control/help information.
+* Various small updates and user interface improvements.

 ### v0.3.0
 Completely reworked color display and color selection to provide a more intuitive operation.
 * New: LED/light related display of colors.